Open Arts Foundation and SARIEV Contemporary are pleased to present:

 Lecture by Rainald Schumacher (Berlin)

-This year Introduction to contemporary art 2017 – First-person talks will add to its round of lectures a topic about art collecting, part of the series Collectors’ Forum in collaboration with Goethe-Institut Bulgarien.
-In the beginning of June we will have the opportunity to learn more about the corporative collection Art Collection Telekom from its curator.
+In 2017 Introduction to Contemporary Art had a lecture on art collecting, part of Collectors’ Forum, a project that strives to introduce to the audience the concept of art collecting and building a collection.
+In the beginning of June we had the opportunity to learn more about the corporative collection Art Collection Telekom from its curator.
 How collecting contemporary art can be transformed into a narrative about contemporary problems – all of this and more from Rainald Schumacher, curator and director of Office for Art (Berlin).

 How can collecting of contemporary art turn into a narration about contemporary issues?